 - Excellence.
 We commit to quality in all of our activities to support serving the public interest.

 - Integrity.
-We act with integrity, honesty and in an ethical manner with each other, our partners and our stakeholders.
+We act with integrity, honesty, and in an ethical manner with each other, with our partners, and with all other interested parties.

 - Transparency.
 We communicate our purpose and objectives clearly.
 We strive for openness in what we do and the decisions we take.

 - Collaboration.
-We value collaboration both within NAPRA and with stakeholders.
+We value collaboration within NAPRA, with our partners, and with all other interested parties.
 We seek to build productive relationships at all levels.

 Pharmacy Regulation in Canada